CASCADE

 The challenge is to provide care for elderly patients with unmet needs to maximise their independence and respond to their different needs at different points in time.
 It must integrate them more closely with their communities in a manner that can be applied in different geographic & social settings with the emphasis on people living with dementia staying in their own homes for as long as possible in a safe and supported way.

-CASCADE will bring together an anecdotally highly successful but unevaluated small scale care model for elderly patients (Guesthouses) with dementia experts from across the 2Seas region to build evaluated facilities.
-Via co-creation they will ensure that patients do not become isolated from their local community.
-By using disused publicly owned housing stock as the basis of a new freely available model of service delivery, transferrable to the private sector CASCADE will have wide applicability & be financially sustainable.
-Furthermore CASCADE will also address the issue of economic regeneration in coastal areas as the new centres are based in coastal areas, driving the creation of new jobs in the caring sector.
+CASCADE brought together an anecdotally highly successful but unevaluated small scale care model for elderly patients (guesthouses) with dementia experts from across the 2Seas region to build evaluated facilities.
+Via co-creation they ensured that patients do not become isolated from their local community.
+By using disused publicly owned housing stock as the basis of a new freely available model of service delivery, transferrable to the private sector CASCADE had wide applicability & was financially sustainable.
+Furthermore CASCADE also addressed the issue of economic regeneration in coastal areas as the new centres are based in coastal areas, driving the creation of new jobs in the caring sector.

 • A new holistic model of care for people living with dementia and the elderly in local communities encompassing respite, rehabilitation & residential care.
-This model will be financially sustainable, relevant to both public and private settings and freely available.
+This model is financially sustainable, relevant to both public and private settings and freely available.

 • A cross border centre of elderly/dementia care excellence through telemedicine to promote virtual consultation/learning/research/innovation 50 new beds across two countries for the elderly and people living with dementia